 In addition to the five phases, there are also four locations for retailers to connect with their shoppers; pre-store, to-store, in-store, and post-store (shopper journey).
-Combining the knowledge of the timings with the locations helps you understand which - and how - shoppers need to be successfully activated to take part in your loyalty programme
+Combining the knowledge of the timings with the locations helps you understand which - and how - shoppers need to be successfully activated to take part in your loyalty program.

 In action: REWE Germany – Creating Store Staff Ambassadors with Mission Loyalty

-Finding a new way to engage with its staff, REWE in Germany has implemented a web-based environment – Mission Loyalty – to educate its employees on the latest loyalty programme running in 489 of its stores.
-Staff become secret loyalty agents and must learn about the upcoming loyalty programme by completing ‘missions’ and answering questions.
+Finding a new way to engage with its staff, REWE in Germany has implemented a web-based environment – Mission Loyalty – to educate its employees on the latest loyalty program running in 489 of its stores.
+Staff become secret loyalty agents and must learn about the upcoming loyalty program by completing ‘missions’ and answering questions.
 By doing so, they have the chance to win a great prize.
 A fun way to get a retailer’s number one ambassadors onside.

 Make sure you also ‘punch your shoppers in the face’ to get noticed by using disruptive and repetitive POS materials & displays.

 In action: Konzum, Croatia – Making the Glass Shine In-Store

 Utilizing every inch of space was key when promoting the Vivo | Villeroy & Boch Group glasses campaign in Konzum, Croatia.
 To make sure their message wasn’t part of the 95% of POS material not seen in-store, the retailer made use of key stopping areas.
 This included the checkout belt, end-of-aisle displays, shelf wobblers, and window displays.

 During the program journey, there is a great opportunity to create further awareness with mass communication tools such as TV commercials, posters, YouTube videos, and leaflets.